DavidVasilev1/fastpages/_posts/2022-10-23-PBL-rapidapi.md

 layout: default
 description: An introductory example of talking to Backend Python application serving 3rd Party API.
 Fetching data and formatting results is a way to visuals information, in this case Covid19 statistics across the Globe.
 permalink: /data/covid
-tags: [Markdown, Trimester 1, Tri 1 Assignments]
+categories: [Markdown, Trimester 1, Tri 1 Assignments]
-week: 8
-type: pbl
 ---

 {% include navbar-javascript.html %}